angus-mackenzie/ASD-Notes/ASD04.md

 | On-site customer       | A representative of the end-user of the system (the customer) should be available full time for the use of the XP team.
 In an extreme programming process, the customer is a member of the development team and is responsible for bringing system requirements to the team for implementation |

 ## System Metaphor in Extreme Programming
-* System metaphor is a mental model that everyone shares about the system and it shapes the architecture of the system.
+* System metaphor is a mental model that everyone shares about the system and it shapes the architecture of the system
     * Frequently misunderstood and neglected part of XP
     * Difficult to find such a metaphor
-* Metaphor is something you start using when your mother asks what you are working on and you try to explain her the details.
+* Metaphor is something you start using when your mother asks what you are working on and you try to explain her the details
-* Use your common sense or find the person on your team who is good at explaining technical things to customers in a way that is easy to understand.
+* Use your common sense or find the person on your team who is good at explaining technical things to customers in a way that is easy to understand

 ## XP Planning Game
 ### Stages